threft/threft-gen-go/readme.md

 Umarshalls threft-json read from the stdin.
 Uses the tidm pacakage to unmarshall.
-Uses sub-package "gen-go" to actually generate the go code.
+Uses sub-package "gog" to actually generate the go code.